digitalbricklayer/techteapotcom/src/content/posts/openxtra-console-inducted-into-google-gadget-directory.md

 aliases: [/openxtra-console-inducted-into-google-gadget-directory/]
 ---

-As I <a href="{{< ref "/posts/gadget-ahoy.html" >}}">mentioned in a previous post</a> we now have a Google Desktop Gadget.
+As I [mentioned in a previous post]({{< ref "/posts/gadget-ahoy.html" >}}) we now have a Google Desktop Gadget.
 We are pleased to announce that Google have now accepted our Gadget to go on their own Desktop Gadget directory.

 What can I say, we are thrilled.
 If you have the time please install it and try it out.
 You will need to install Google Desktop first though.